Reptil: Heroic Age

-Soon after this as part of the Heroic Age event, Reptil is captured and taken to the US and imprisoned in a government facility.
-Under the orders of Norman Osborn, experiments are performed on Reptil in an attempt to see if enough stress could turn his whole body into a dinosaur until the word of Norman Osborn's fall.
-As the agents of the H.A.M.M.E.R. began destroying all the evidence about Norman's clandestine and illegal projects, Reptil manages to escape as the agents were about to murder him.
-As he escapes the facility, he is approached by Justice and Hank Pym who invite him to become part of the Avengers Academy.
+In Heroic Age, Reptil is captured, imprisoned in a government facility, and experimented on to see if he has the ability to fully become a dinosaur.
+He escapes amidst an attack by H.A.M.M.E.R. agents and is invited to join the Avengers Academy.

 Along with the other students, all of them having been somehow affected by Norman Osborn, Reptil is told that they are the most promising of the heroes Osborn sought out.
 During their first training session, the students notice the staff arguing about them.
 By accessing secret computer files, the students realize that, rather than because they showed promise, they have been chosen for the academy because the staff believes they have the greatest potential to go rogue and become supervillains.

 During a battle, Mentallo takes control of Reptil's mind and forces him to fly headfirst towards the ground.
 The threat of imminent death allows Reptil to fully transform into a dinosaur.
-This saves Reptil's life because Mentallo cannot control the dinosaur's reptilian mind.
+This saves Reptil's life because Mentallo cannot control his mind.
 However, Reptil cannot control himself in this form either.
 His teachers think that his tendency to repress his troubles instead of dealing with them is the reason for his lack of control.
 They want him to accept help, but he is reluctant to talk to staff of the academy.
 Since the best superhuman therapist Doc Samson is gone, they ask Jessica Jones to talk to him.
 He opens up to her and they talk about many of the things that have been troubling him including his parents, but he keeps his concerns about his fellow students and the academy itself private.

 When Korvac returns, Reptil and his fellow studies are placed into future versions of their bodies by Korvac's estranged lover, Carina, to fight him.
 After Korvac is defeated, Reptil finds himself trapped in his older body.
-On a day trip to New York, the students run afoul of Arcade, during which Reptil meets Spider-Girl, and they quickly become friends.
+On a day trip to New York, the students encounter Arcade, during which Reptil meets Spider-Girl, and they quickly become friends.
 Spider-Girl attends Academy's "prom night".
-When she tells him that she liked him the way he was, Reptil then decides to reverts to his teenage body.
+When she tells him that she liked him the way he was, Reptil then decides to revert to his teenage body.